Praneet4042/TheForgottenHouse/README.md

 - `SetHasKeycard(false)` removed from `Start()` to preserve `Awake()` assignment
 - Random index selection using `Random.Range(0, searchObjects.Length)`

+### Interaction Highlight System
+- All interactable objects glow using **Quick Outline**
+- Objects glow only when:
+  - Lantern is ON
+  - Player is within interaction range
+- World space prompts appear using **TextMeshPro**
+- Prompts always face the player camera using `FloatingText.cs`
+- Interaction key standardized to **F** across all minigames
+- Outline and prompt system ensures players can easily identify interactable objects without breaking immersion

+### Cinematic Escape Sequence
+- Final escape moment created using **Unity Cinemachine**
+- Triggered after completing all 8 tasks
+- Camera smoothly transitions from player perspective to cinematic shot
+- Shows the player character escaping the haunted house
+- Helps create a narrative conclusion to the gameplay loop

+### Interaction Architecture
+- All interactable objects share a unified interaction pattern:
+  - Player enters interaction range
+  - Lantern must be ON
+  - Object outline activates
+  - World prompt appears
+  - Press **F** to interact
+- Interaction handled using distance checks and trigger colliders
+- Prompts dynamically hide when the player moves away

 ### Version Control Strategy
 - Unity-specific `.gitignore` to exclude Library and Temp folders
 - Scene independence enforced — only Integration Manager commits to main scene